Baia Mare: Economy

 The economic activity of Baia Mare has been based on the mining activities located in the surrounding areas.
 However, after the 1989 Revolution and industrial changes, such mining declined considerably.
 They have been replaced with several activities which have improved the city's economy in recent years.
 Baia Mare has become one of the most economically evolved cities in the region.
 As a result, several supermarkets have been built in the city as well as one of the biggest shopping malls in over 100 km radius.
 The largest sofa manufacturing plant in Eastern Europe, Italsofa, is located near the Baia Mare city highway ring.

-The city has a mainline (and branch) passenger and freight railway service provided by CFR, the national railway carrier.
+Aramis Invest is the largest furniture manufacturer and exporter in Romania.
+In 2014, it was the largest supplier on the local market of the Swedish company IKEA.

 Culture

 In Baia Mare there is one library (with a few branches), 6 museums, one planetarium and observatory, 2 theaters, 2 cultural centers, one art school and one popular university.